-These covenants may restrict our ability to expand or fully pursue our business strategies.
-Our ability to comply with these and other provisions of the agreements governing our term loan and letter of credit facilities, and the indenture governing our 2016 notes may be affected by changes in our operating and financial performance, changes in general business and economic conditions, adverse regulatory developments, a change in control or other events beyond our control.
-The breach of any of these covenants, including those contained in our term loan, our letter of credit facilities, and the indenture governing our 2016 notes, could result in a default under our indebtedness, which could cause those and other obligations to become due and payable.
+These provisions may restrict our ability to expand or fully pursue our business strategies.
+Our ability to comply with the agreement governing the 2013 facility, and the indenture governing our 2021 notes may be affected by changes in our operating and financial performance, changes in general business and economic conditions, adverse regulatory developments, a change in control or other events beyond our control.
+The breach of any of these provisions, including those contained in the 2013 facility, and the indenture governing our 2021 notes, could result in a default under our indebtedness, which could cause those and other obligations to become due and payable.
 If any of our indebtedness is accelerated, we may not be able to repay it.